Note: The Escort Redline EX and Valentine One (first generation) have been discontinued. See reviews of the latest detectors.

 The Escort Redline EX has a matte-black case adorned on top with only a discreet Redline EX logo, making it much more resistant to annoying windshield reflections than many detectors.

-Its windshield bracket attaches to the detector magnetically, making short work of installing or removing it.
+Like the Redline 360c, its windshield bracket attaches to the detector magnetically, making short work of installing or removing it.

 Upscale features include Auto Learn which automatically locks out nuisance signals like radar-controlled automatic door openers.
 Drive past one a few times and it's automatically stored to memory.
 Next time you drive past, there's no alert.